-The following grant commitments were to related parties during the year ended April 30, 2021: \$600,000 to Propel Nonprofits and \$190,000 to Camargo Foundation.
+The following grant commitments were to related parties due to Members of the Jerome Corporation or Directors of the Board of Jerome Foundation also being a part of the board or management at these organizations during the year ended April 30, 2021: \$600,000 to Propel Nonprofits and \$190,000 to Camargo Foundation.
 As of April 30, 2021, the following payables were to related parties: \$300,000 to Propel Nonprofits and \$110,000 to Camargo Foundation.